apnadkarni/blt/doc/palette.rst

     Same as **-opacityfile** option.

   **-opacitydata** *dataString*
-    Specifies the a list of numbers defining the opacities in the palette.
-    The format of *dataString* is determined by the **-opacityspacing** option.
+    Specifies the data for the opacity look-up table.
+The format of *dataString* is specified by the **-opacityspacing** option.

   **-opacityfile** *fileName*
-    Specifies the a file containing list of numbers defining the opacities in the palette.
-The format of *dataString* is determined by the **-opacityspacing** option.
+    Specifies a file containing data for the opacity look-up table.
+The format of *fileName* is specified by the **-opacityspacing** option.

   **-opacityspacing** *spacingType*
-    Specifies the spacing of opacities.  *SpacingType* can be in any of the "regular", "irregular", or "interval".
+    Specifies the spacing of opacities.  *SpacingType* can be in any of the the following:

+    **regular**
+      The opacity look-up table is a list of two or more value.
+The opacities are regularly spaced at values from 0 to 1.

+    **irregular**
+      The opacity look-up table is defined by two or more pairs of value and opacity.

+    **interval**
+      The opacity look-up table is defined by specifying individual entries: a starting and ending value and opacity.

     See `LOOK-UP TABLE ENTRIES`_ for details.
 The default is "regular".

 **blt::palette delete** ?\ *paletteName* ... ?
   Releases resources allocated by one or more palettes.
-Palettes are reference counted so that the internal palette structures are not actually deleted until no one is using the palette any more. *PaletteName* must be the name of a palette returned by the **create** operation, otherwise an error is reported.
+Palettes are reference counted so that the internal palette structures are not actually deleted until no widget is using the palette any more. *PaletteName* must be the name of a palette returned by the **create** operation, otherwise an error is reported.